 A typical Phase 2 ESA report in California relates all onsite detections of soil and soil gas to screening levels.
 In most assessments, geologists and engineers also apply soil sample analytical data to geologic models to estimate risk.
-Some models focus on the extent of contamination.
+Some models focus on the extent of the contamination.
 Whereas other models focus on human exposure risks.
-Nonetheless, there is a professional and legal responsibility to recommend further action if the results of a Phase 2 Environmental Site Assessment suggests any of the following
+Nonetheless, there is a professional and legal responsibility to recommend further action if the results of a Phase 2 Environmental Site Assessment suggest any of the following

 - (2) there is a potential health risk to the occupants of the lot by mode of vapor intrusion; or

 - (3) any other possible human health dangers.